-$$EM(f) = \max{\mathbf{r}=(r_1,\dots,r_n)} \max{0 \le \lambda \le 1} \frac{\lambda \mu^+(f,\mathbf{r}) + (1-\lambda)\mu^-(f,\mathbf{r})}{n}.$$
+$$EM(f) = \max{\mathbf{r} = (r_1, \dots, r_n)} \max{0 \le \lambda \le 1} \frac{\lambda \mu^+(f, \mathbf{r}) + (1 - \lambda) \mu^-(f, \mathbf{r})}{n}.$$

-Theorem 11 The unique aggregation functions that minimize the probability of effective-manipulability or that counter crankiness are the middlemost that depend only on the middlemost interval.
+Theorem 11.
+The unique aggregation functions that minimize the probability of effective-manipulability or that counter crankiness are the middlemost that depend only on the middlemost interval.

 Many physical measures have the property that equal intervals have the same significance: they are "interval measures" in the jargon of measurement theory.
 The grades invented to assign to competing skaters, pianists or politicians could be interval measures, but more likely are not.
 As a grade approaches "perfection," each additional point often represents much more than an additional point added to a middling grade; and at the other end of the scale, the same phenomenon exists.
 It is reasonable to suppose that an interval measure exists in theory.
-In fact, points are routinely added and averaged, so treated as if they were interval measures!
+In fact, points are routinely added and averaged, so treated as if they were interval measures.
+This is why some parametrizations attempt to linearize the language.
 It suffices to postulate the existence of much less to imply the existence of an interval measure.

-For suppose there exists a distance function d that measures the judge's discontent: when the judge assigns the grade r and the final grade is s, his disutility is $d(r,s) \geq 0$.
-Thus d satisfies: d(r,r) = 0, d(r,s) = d(s,r), and r < s < t implies d(r,s) + d(s,t) = d(r,t).
-The last equation says that the improvement in a competitor's performance in going from a grade of r to s plus the improvement in going from s to t equals that of going from r to t; or, that the disutility of a judge who believes the grade should be r when the final grade is t equals his disutility when the final grade is t.
-This accommodates the possibility that, for example, on a scale of 0 to 100, d(98,99) = 5d(75,76).
-Several points of view suggest that it is reasonable to assume that all the judges share this same language: one judge teaches all others; or, the rules impose by fiat that the meaning of the grades meets exactly this test; or, equity among the judges imposes that their disutilities must be modelled identically.
+For example, suppose there exists a distance function d that measures the judge's discontent: when the judge assigns the grade r and the final grade is s, his disutility is $d(r, s) \ge 0$.
+Thus, d satisfies: d(r, r) = 0, d(r, s) = d(s, r), and r < s < t implies d(r, s) + d(s, t) = 0d(r, t).
+The last equation says that the improvement in a competitor's performance in going from a grade of r to s plus the improvement in going from s to t equals that of going from r to t; or, that the disutility of a judge who believes the grade should be rwhen the final grade is t equals his disutility when the final grade is s plus his disutility when he believes it should be s when the final grade is t.
+This accommodates the possibility that, for example, on a scale of 0 to 100, d(98, 99) = 5d(75, 76).
+Several arguments suggest that it is reasonable to assume that all the judges view changes in performances similarly: one judge teaches all others; or, the rules impose by fiat that they do; or, equity among the judges demands that their disutilities must be modelled identically.